-For its weekly market on Sundays (and Wednesdays in Port de Pollensa), because of its Mare de Déu dels Àngels parish church baroque style and the bars which give a break to cyclists passing through the village and looking for refreshments before continuing on their cycling route, the Plaza Mayor has become, by its own merits, the heart of Pollensa.
+The Plaza Mayor has become the nerve centre of the town on its own merits.
+This is because it is the venue for the weekly market of Pollensa on Sundays (and on Wednesdays in Port de Pollensa), for providing shelter to the Mare de Déu dels Àngels parish church baroque style and the bars which give a break to cyclists passing through the village and looking for refreshments before continuing their cycling route.

 If you are wondering where to eat in Pollensa, in this very square you will find different options and some bars that are an institution in the village and that we recommend to you, as Ca’n Moixet, which has adapted to the new times, although renovated and very well cared for inside, still retains all the charm and magic of its beginnings with marble and metal tables and wooden chairs and bar.

 Another option is the Club Pollença, one of the old manor houses and an institution in Pollensa that was founded in 1910.
 It was originally a cycling group and over the years has become a bourgeois society promoting art, cultural diffusion and leisure.
 It has established itself as an open door for the exchange of ideas and debates more typical of a modern society than of the rural world, something uncommon at that time in the villages of Mallorca, as the rural world was normally predominant.

 Also at the Club Pollença you will be able to eat one of the tastiest, most generous and original “variats” in Mallorca: the famous “rosco de variat”.

 El Calvari is the most iconic hill and place in the village of Pollença due to its imposing location and the staircase built at the beginning of the 19th century, which is made up of 365 steps, one step for each day of the year.
 The walk takes you past cypress trees, well-kept traditional houses and sculptures.
 All this makes climbing the many steps quite enjoyable and beautiful.